simonmichael/hledger/hledger/test/errors/README.md

 ### csvdateformat
 ```
-hledger: Error: error: could not parse "a" as a date using date format "YYYY/M/D", "YYYY-M-D" or "YYYY.M.D"
+hledger: Error: could not parse "a" as a date using date format "YYYY/M/D", "YYYY-M-D" or "YYYY.M.D"
-CSV record: "a","b"
+record: a,b
 the date rule is:   %1
 the date-format is: unspecified
 you may need to change your date rule, add a date-format rule, or change your skip rule